Fundamental Economic Reports: Major Market Movers !!!

 The more confident consumers are about the economy and their own personal finances, the more likely they are to spend.

 With this in mind, it’s easy to see how this index of consumer attitudes gives and provides an insight to the pulse of the economic environment.
-Changes in consumer confidence and retail sales don't move in tandem month by month.
+Changes in consumer confidence and retail sales do not move in tandem month by month.

 Consumer Price Index (CPI)

-Consumer Price Index (CPI) - Measure of the average price level of a fixed basket of goods & services purchased by consumers.
-Monthly changes in the CPI represents the rate of inflation.
+The Consumer Price Index (CPI) measures the average price of a fixed basket of goods and services purchased by consumers.
+Monthly CPI changes reflect the inflation rate.

 Durable goods order